Quantum spin liquids on the diamond lattice: Short-range mean-field ans atze

 Similar to class-$A$, we first discuss the parent $SU(2)$ state in this class.
-This Ansatz is labelled as $SB1$ and given by row 2 of Table~\ref{table:ansatz}.
-Since the mean-field parameters vanish on 2NN and 3NN bonds, we characterize $SB1$ by $\phi_h=\pi$ flux threading hexagonal loops, in contrast to the $\phi_h=0$ flux for the corresponding $SU(2)$ Ansatz of class-$A$.
-We thus refer to this state as the $\pi$-flux Ansatz, and it is characterized by gapless excitation as shown in Fig.~\ref{fig:disp2}(a).
-Similar to the zero flux state, there is a multi-nodal band structure present for this $\pi$-flux Ansatz, shown in the extended and reduced Brillouin zone in Fig.~\ref{fig:disp2}(c) and Fig.~\ref{fig:disp2}(d), respectively, for the case of first-neighbor hoppings.
+This \textit{Ansatz} is labeled as $SB1$ and given by row 2 of Table~\ref{table:ansatz}.
+Since the mean-field parameters vanish on 2NN and 3NN bonds, we characterize $SB1$ by $\phi_h=\pi$ flux threading hexagonal loops, in contrast to the $\phi_h=0$ flux for the corresponding $SU(2)$ \textit{Ansatz} of class-$A$.
+We thus refer to this state as the $\pi$-flux \textit{Ansatz}, and it is characterized by gapless excitation as shown in Fig.~\ref{fig:disp2}(a).
+Similar to the zero flux state, there is a multi-nodal band structure present for this $\pi$-flux \textit{Ansatz}, shown in the extended and reduced Brillouin zone in Figs.~\ref{fig:disp2}(c) and \ref{fig:disp2}(d), respectively, for the case of first neighbor hoppings.
 However, in contrast to the zero flux state, here the nodal structure is not a robust characteristic, but its appearance is rather an artefact of considering only short-range interactions.
-Indeed, a finite gap opens if we add, e.g., fifth nearest-neighbour amplitudes [see Appendix~\ref{app:robust_nodal_loops}].
+Indeed, a finite gap opens if we add, e.g., fifth nearest neighbor amplitudes (see Appendix~\ref{app:robust_nodal_loops}).

 We obtain three $U(1)$ descendants of the $\pi$-flux $SU(2)$ state.
-In Table~\ref{table:ansatz}, these are given by rows 6-8 and labelled as $UB01$, $UB31$ and $UB20$, respectively.
-For the first two Ans\"atze, the mean-field parameters on the 3NN bonds are not allowed by symmetry.
+In Table~\ref{table:ansatz}, these are given by rows 6-8 and labeled as $UB01$, $UB31$, and $UB20$, respectively.
+For the first two \textit{Ans\"atze}, the mean-field parameters on the 3NN bonds are not allowed by symmetry.
 We thus characterize their flux structure as $(\phi_h,\phi_{3r})$-$(\phi_{t0},\phi_{t1})=$ $(\pi,*)$-$(0,0)$ and $(\pi,*)$-$(0,\pi)$, respectively.
 The state $UB01$ transforms into the parent $SU(2)$ state under self-consistent treatment.
 On the contrary, for the $UB31$ state, a finite mean-field amplitude develops on the 2NN bonds.
 This results in a gapped spinon excitation spectrum [see Fig.~\ref{fig:disp2}(e)].
-Notice that in this case, the addition of 2NN interaction lowers the ground state energy noticeably [see row 10 of Table~\ref{table:self_consistent_values}].
+Notice that in this case, the addition of 2NN interaction lowers the ground state energy noticeably (see row 10 of Table~\ref{table:self_consistent_values}).